functionless/eventual-website/docs/concepts/orchestration.md

 ## Workflows are the decision makers

 The `workflow` is the "decider".
 It chooses what to do and when.
-It does not perform actual work - instead, work is done by activities.
-Workflows choose when to call activities - i.e. orchestrate the work.
+It does not perform actual work - instead, work is done by tasks.
+Workflows choose when to call tasks - i.e. orchestrate the work.

 For example, to implement a workflow that will send a reminder email indefinitely on a daily schedule.